marconetto/azadventures/chapter11/README.md

 ```

-So the key component here is the `--custom-data`, which defines the cloud-init
+So the key component here is the `--custom-data` argument, which defines the cloud-init
 file.
 Cloud-init is a utility for automating the initialization of cloud
 instances at VM boot time.
 The automation script generates the cloud-init
 transparently.
 Here are few highlights of this auto-generated file.
 Its full